 These 3 factors contribute to the vicious circle of a tennis elbow injury.
 The vicious circle is the reason your tennis elbow doesn’t recover by itself.

 In order to successfully treat your tennis elbow, you’ll have to break the circle.
-In order to be able to break the circle, you’ll have to treat all 3 aspects of that circle.
+That’s why we’ll treat all 3 parts of this circle.

 Tennis elbow treatment